Professor of Logic and Computation

 I work to promote the use of functional programming in education.
-I was chair of the conference on Functional and Declarative Programming in Education in 2005 (Tallin), 2002 (Pittsburgh) and 1999 (Paris).
+I was chair of the conference on Trends in Functional Programming in Education, 2017, and chair of Functional and Declarative Programming in Education in 2005 (Tallin), 2002 (Pittsburgh) and 1999 (Paris).
 I have written texts on introductory functional programming in Haskell and Miranda as well as a problem solving approach for beginning functional programmers.

 Journal of Functional Programming

 I was book reviews editor for the Journal of Functional Programming for more than 20 years.

 I am an enthusiastic user of the ProfCast software for recording lectures in sync with their slide presentations.
 You can see examples at CO524, an introductory course on programming language technology.
 If you are trying these out, it's best to ignore the first; I was just getting used to the microphone on my PowerBook.